tbudylin/PythonDataCourse/README.md

-# PythonDataPipeline
+# Python for Neuroscientists

-[WIP] Course on Python data pipelines
+Spring 2020 | Python for Handling Neuroscience Data

-This is course is divided into two sections: the first four classes are introductory, and the remaining lectures are more advanced.
+This is the github repository for the course material.
+The course website can be found here: [neuropython.com](neuropython.com)